Quantum entanglement distribution coexisting with high-rate, broadband classical optical communications over a real-world fiber connecting remote, synchronized nodes: Outlook

-\begin{backmatter} \bmsection{Funding} This work was funded by the U.S. Department of Energy (DE-AC02-07CH11359) and the European Union under the ERC grant QNattyNet, n.101169850.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+\bmsection{Acknowledgment} The authors would like to thank Swabian Instruments for providing the Time Tagger X units used in this experiment.
+We would also like to thank the members of the Advanced Quantum Networks for Scientific Discovery collaboration, led by Fermi National Accelerator Laboratory.
+Support for A.\,Hess was provided by the Open Quantum Initiative Undergraduate Fellowship.
+This work has been funded by the European Union under Horizon Europe ERC-CoG grant QNattyNet, n.101169850.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-Support for Ahnnika Hess was provided by the Open Quantum Initiative Undergraduate Fellowship.

-\bmsection{Acknowledgment} The authors would like to thank Swabian Instruments for providing the Time Tagger X units used in this experiment.
-The authors appreciate the support of StarLight International/National Communications Exchange Facility, Ciena Corporation, and Quantum Opus.
-We would also like to thank the members of the Advanced Quantum Networks for Scientific Discovery, a collaboration between Northwestern University, Fermi National Accelerator Laboratory, California Institute of Technology, Argonne National Laboratory, Jet Propulsion Laboratory, and University of Illinois Urbana-Champaign.

 \bmsection{Disclosures} The authors declare no conflicts of interest.

 \bmsection{Data Availability} Data may be obtained from the authors upon reasonable request.

 \end{backmatter}